 Action in World War1

-The 1st and 2nd Battalions were early engaged in World War I in France and Belgium, and every man who stood in the ranks proved worthy of the spledid traditions of the regiment.
+The 1st and 2nd Battalions were early engaged in World War I in France and Belgium, and every man who stood in the ranks proved worthy of the splendid traditions of the regiment.
 Where all were heroes it is difficult to single out individuals, but mention must be made of Lieutenant GA Boyd Rochfort of the 1st Battalion, who in August 1915 was in charge of a working party at La Bassee.
-A shell from a trench mortar landed in the trench in which his party were at work, and but for his spendid courage must have killed or wounded all.
+A shell from a trench mortar landed in the trench in which his party were at work, and but for his splendid courage must have killed or wounded all.
 He dashed forward, picked up the bomb, and hurled it over the parapet, when it immediately exploded.

 No regiment has won higher credit or exhibited greater courage and devotion than the Scots Guards, and all ranks have shown a spirit creditable to the high traditions handed down to them.
-The spledid courage of the Guards was exemplified by Private James Mackenzie of the 2nd Battalion who, ignoring all danger, dashed from a trench and succeeded in rescuing a wounded man after a stretcher party had been compelled to abandon the attempt.
+The splendid courage of the Guards was exemplified by Private James Mackenzie of the 2nd Battalion who, ignoring all danger, dashed from a trench and succeeded in rescuing a wounded man after a stretcher party had been compelled to abandon the attempt.
 This hero was killed later the same day while attempting a similar deed, but he will be forever remembered in the regiment, for the Victoria Cross was awarded to him, though he did not live to receive it.

 ‘Our Gallant Guards’ Gale & Polden c1916